aditya-jonn/DataMonitor/feature_methods/README.md

 ## Feature Representation Methods for OOD and Drift Monitoring

-The first step in out-of-distribution (OOD) detection and dataset drift monitoring is converting images into a suitable feature space.
+The first step in out-of-distribution (OOD) detection and dataset drift monitoring is converting images into a feature space.
 We have implemented three methods for feature representation.

-After extracting the features, various methods for measuring differences in the feature space can be applied to detect OOD and drift.
+After extracting the features, various metrics for measuring differences in the feature space can be applied to detect OOD and drift.

 ---